-The next regular City Council Election will take place Tuesday, Nov.
+The 2018 City Council Election took place Tuesday, Nov.
 6, 2018.
-With the city's transition to electing City Council members by district instead of "at large," voters who live in City Council district one and four will each elect a Council member.
+With the city's transition to electing City Council members by district instead of "at large," voters who lived in City Council district one and four each elected a Council member.
 In 2020, voters living in districts two and three will elect a Council member.
-The mayor will continue to serve "at large," meaning all voters in the city will have an opportunity to vote for that position every four years.
+The mayor continues to serve "at large," meaning all voters in the city will have an opportunity to vote for that position every four years.

 2018 Candidates (in order in which they will appear on ballot)